open-life-science/open-life-science.github.io/_ols-1/week10.md

 # This week

 During this week's cohort call, we will:
+- Implicit bias, Diversity and Inclusion
+- Mountain of engagement and community interactions
-- Personas and pathways for contributors
+- Personas and pathways and welcoming new contributors
-- Implicit bias & mental health care, Community interactions & Ally-skill

 # Before this meeting